COVID-19 Program Updates and Status

 These are confusing, anxiety-filled, and uncertain times for all of us.
 But this doesn't mean our mission to furnish professional, affordable spay/neuter programs and to place pets in caring homes has stopped.
 Our services just look a little different during this time of uneasiness and uncertainty.
 Here's what we're doing currently:

 NOTE: Please do not visit the shelter if you or anyone you have interacted with is ill.
 Our staff is taking personal risks in continuing to serve the public.
-You must wear a mask to enter the shelter.

 PS: Please develop an emergency backup plan for your pets, ideally, a loved one or family member, rather than rely on the sheltering system.